 In online slots, the outcome of each spin is determined by programs, known as Random Number Generators.
 The RNG runs on complex algorithms and generates thousands of long number sequences each and every second on the basis of a predetermined formula.
 Each random number sequence corresponds to particular stops on the reels.
 From this, it follows that each spin’s outcome is completely random and depends on which number sequence the RNG will generate at the very moment a player presses the Spin button.

 The sequence usually starts with what they call a seed number.
 Subsequent random numbers are generated on the basis of this seed, using an algorithm that only the programmer of the RNG is familiar with.
-The sequences of numbers are indeed long as often they consist of over 200,000 digits.
+The sequences of numbers are indeed long as they often consist of over 200,000 digits.
 Each following number in the sequence is used to generate yet another number, which itself becomes a seed.
 This process goes on and on even when no one is there to play the slot.

 When the player hits the Spin button, the reels on the screen start rotating but the outcome has already been decided by the RNG in advance.
 Practically, whether you win or lose depends solely on which number sequence has been produced at the exact split second you have pressed the button.
 Thousands of winning and losing combinations are generated each and every instant.